 Nicotine transdermal patches, which deliver nicotine through the skin very gradually, are the slowest delivery method of all.
 In fact, they’re so slow that researchers don’t believe they can create nicotine dependence in people who’ve never used the drug before.
 Could you get a buzz by wearing several nicotine patches?
 Maybe…eventually.
 Or you might just wind up feeling stupid and scratching a bunch of itchy red welts.

-As with caffeine, chasing that buzz can lead to a point where you hang between the novelty of the head rush and the uncomfortable jittery sensation of wanting to jump out of your own skin.
+As with caffeine, chasing a nicotine buzz can lead to a point where you hang between the novelty of the head rush and the uncomfortable sensation of wanting to jump out of your own skin.
 And if you go one step further down the nicotine road, you’ll encounter the early symptoms of nicotine overdose:

 Most smokers and vapers have made this mistake at least once.
 Vapers sometimes call it being “nic sick.”
 It often happens by using a higher nicotine level than normal, or a new device that delivers more nicotine than you expect.
 You vape a little too much a little too fast and boom, it’s time to sit down for a while.
 That’s nic sickness.
 The remedy is simply to stop vaping.

-Although science suggests there are actual health benefits to some that use nicotine, it’s still a drug.
+Although science suggests there are actual health benefits to some nicotine users, it’s still a drug.
 Nicotine is not recommended for people with serious heart disease or cardiovascular conditions.
 For that group, any kind of strong stimulant could possibly trigger a serious cardiac event.
 Of course, people with heart disease are unlikely to be thrill-vaping their way to a nic buzz anyway.
 (Vaping is still a much lower risk than smoking for people with cardiovascular conditions, of course.)

 Nicotine poisoning and true nicotine overdose is very uncommon among adults, and is usually the result of a suicide attempt by injection.
 It would be a horrible way to die, but people try it fairly regularly.
 However, there is no chance of a healthy person experiencing a dangerous overdose from vaping or smoking.